All Episodes

 I warned them Monday, August 24th of this year.

-All this is is an attempt to get these people back in gear because they hate the whole idea of an imperial U.S. military more than they want the public option.
+The CIA stuff, this new interrogation, all it is, I'm telling you, trust me, don't doubt me, all this is, is an attempt to get these people back in gear because they hate the whole idea of an imperial U.S. military more than they want the public option.

-They want Al Qaeda to be portrayed as the good guys.
+They want al-Qaeda to be portrayed as the good guys.

-They want the Taliban to be portrayed as the good guys, they want the U.S. to be portrayed as the bad guys.
+They want the Taliban to be portrayed as the good guys.

-They're changing the subject from the debacle that health care has become.
+They're changing the subject from the debacle that healthcare has become.

-They're changing the subject from the fact that public option is in big trouble, and they're trying to rally the base now with a golden oldie, something from the grooveyard of forgotten favorites.
+And they're trying to rally the base now with a golden alding is something from the groove yard of forgotten favorites.

 This is an act of desperation.